Phase 1

 Step 1:

-Choose Your Study Program & University
+Choose Your Study Program and University

-Why this step comes first?
+Why does this step come first?

 1. Study Program & Degree Level